The Problem with Modern Metal Guitar Tone - Nail The Mix

 The effect an IR has on your tone is profound.
 Think about the components of guitar tone as a pie chart (these are rough estimates, but illustrate the point):

 Clearly, the cabinet and microphone are huge contributors, and as many producers will tell you, cabs often provide more tonal variety than amp heads.
 Using amp sims and IRs actually helped many players understand this for the first time.
 They could instantly A/B different virtual mics (e.g., a dynamic like an SM57 versus a condenser) or different cabinets (a Mesa V30 cab versus a Marshall 1960 with Greenbacks) and hear the dramatic differences without ever touching a real mic.
+For a real-world example of how mic selection shapes tone, see how David Castillo blends multiple guitar mics to craft Decapitated's guitar tone.
 Remember Catharsis Impulses?
 For many, that was an early "aha!" moment for the power of IRs.

 Taking Control: Making Your Own IRs for Ultimate Individuality